My Truth, Your Truth?

 by Sebastian R Fama

 Ignoring the actual truth and being guided by our personal preferences, causes us to become self-absorbed.
-As pope Leo XIII points out, for no one will “be inclined to do right who has been accustomed to make self-love the sole rule of what he should do or avoid doing” (On the Right Ordering of Christian Life 171 [1888]).
+As pope Leo XIII points out, for no one will “be inclined to do right who has been accustomed to making self-love the sole rule of what he should do or avoid doing” (On the Right Ordering of Christian Life 171 [1888]).

 Living “your truth” does not always end well.
 As the Scriptures tell us: “There is a way which seems right to a man, but the end is death” (Proverbs 14:12).
 Jesus said: “And you will know the truth, and the truth will make you free” (John 8:32).
 Once again, as Anthony Esolen notes: “True liberty comes from Christ and his Church, because liberty is the unimpeded capacity to attain to that perfection for which we were made, union with God” (Reclaiming Catholic Social teaching, page 129).